Some inequalities among curvature invariants: Invariants

 \section{Invariants}

 Let $P_n$ denote the trace of the $n$th power of $\bm P$, i.e., We have

-If $P$ is the Ricci tensor $R$, then $R_1=R$ is the Ricci scalar and $R_n$ is the $n$th Ricci invariant. \begin{theorem} Let $(M,g)$ be a $D$-dimensional spacetime, $D\geq 2$, and $\bm{P}$ be the rank-2 symmetric tensor of Segre type $A1$, $A3$ or $B$.
+If $P$ is the Ricci tensor $R$, then $R_1=R$ is the Ricci scalar and $R_n$ is the $n$th Ricci invariant. \begin{theorem} Let $(M,g)$ be a $D$-dimensional spacetime, $D\geq 2$, and $\bm{P}$ be a rank-2 symmetric tensor of Segre type $A1$, $A3$ or $B$.
 Then